epimorphics/ppd-explorer/README.md

 With this set up, the api service is available on `http://localhost:8888` from the host or `http://data-api:8080` from inside other docker containers.

-To build and a run a new docker image check ou the [lr-data-api repository](https://github.com/epimorphics/lr-data-api). and run
+To build and a run a new docker image check out the [lr-data-api repository](https://github.com/epimorphics/lr-data-api). and run
 ```sh
 make image run